Success in SaaS isn’t only about acquiring new customers. It's also about hanging onto (or retaining) the ones you've got.

 #5: Customer lifetime value (CLV)

-Customer lifetime value is the amount a single customer will spend on your product or service over their lifetime as a paying customer.
+Customer lifetime value (CLV or LTV) is the amount a single customer will spend on your product or service over their lifetime as a paying customer.
 It illustrates how much each customer is worth, while also providing a picture of how much revenue you could generate per account.

 CLV is an important metric to track consistently.
 Ideally, your CLV will either increase or stay constant.
 If it's decreasing, you might be acquiring too many low-value customers.